 - Story-line position.

 You get the idea. 😉

 I think that we can all agree, that the subject of noiseprint usage in games is a very interesting one, and I would urge you to experiment with it and see by yourself what it can bring to your game’s aesthetics.

 You could combine, create your own, and develop an algorithm that switches between the roomtones according to tags that flow back from the game logic, or even mix 2 or 3 roomtones according to what combination of location types and game states.
 That can create very strong immersion not only for the virtual location, but also used as a subconscious way of guiding your story.

-Noise prints are an essential part of the soundscape of any game, film, virtual reality experience, or other entertainment media.
-Don’t forget to include that part in your project.
+Noiseprints are an essential part of the soundscape of any game, film, virtual reality experience, or other entertainment media.
+Don’t forget to include them as a basic part in your project.